-- 1. Member States shall ensure within 24 months after entry into force of the implementing acts referred to in Article 6a(11) and Article 6c(4) that, at least for the attributes listed in Annex VI, wherever these attributes rely on authentic sources within the public sector, measures are taken to allow qualified trust service providers of electronic attestations of attributes to verify these attributes by electronic means at the request of the user and in accordance with national or Union law. - 2.
+- 1. Member States shall ensure, within 24 months of the date of entry into force of the implementing acts referred to in Articles 5a(23) and 5c(6), that, at least for the attributes listed in Annex VI, wherever those attributes rely on authentic sources within the public sector, measures are taken to allow qualified trust service providers of electronic attestations of attributes to verify those attributes by electronic means at the request of the user, in accordance with Union or national law. - 2.
 By ...
-[6 months after the date of the entering into force of this amending Regulation], the Commission shall, taking into account relevant international standards, by means of implementing acts, establish a list of reference standards and when necessary, establish specifications and procedures for the catalogue of attributes and schemes for the attestation of attributes and verification procedures for qualified electronic attestations of attributes.
-Those implementing acts shall be consistent with the implementing act referred to in Article 6a(11) on the implementation of the European Digital Identity Wallet and shall be adopted in accordance with the examination procedure referred to in Article 48(2).
+[6 months from the date of entry into force of this amending Regulation], the Commission shall, taking into account relevant international standards, by means of implementing acts, establish a list of reference standards and, where necessary, establish specifications and procedures for the catalogue of attributes, as well as schemes for the attestation of attributes and verification procedures for qualified electronic attestations of attributes for the purposes of paragraph 1 of this Article.
+Those implementing acts shall be consistent with the implementing acts referred to in Article 5a(23) on the implementation of the European Digital Identity Wallet.
+They shall be adopted in accordance with the examination procedure referred to in Article 48(2).

-Article 45da - Requirements for electronic attestation of attributes issued by or on behalf of a public sector body responsible for an authentic source.
+Article 45f - Requirements for electronic attestation of attributes issued by or on behalf of a public sector body responsible for an authentic source